tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-17-trends-2017-swagger-all-the-way.md

 ## Page views and session metrics

-Here are a few screenshots from Google Analytics:
+Here are a couple of screenshots from Google Analytics:

 <figure><img src="/images/trends2017.png"/><figcaption>The blue line is 2016, the brown is 2015.
 Page views were 778k, up 24% from 626k the previous year.
 That's an average of 2k+ views a day.</figcaption></figure>

 <figure><img src="/images/sessions2017.png"/><figcaption>Sessions were up 31%, to 497k from 377k the previous year.
 A session is a single visitor's time on the site, not counting the number of pages the user visits.</figcaption></figure>